PowerDNS/pdns/docs/markdown/authoritative/settings.md

 Answer questions for the ANY and RRSIG types on UDP with a truncated packet that refers the remote server to TCP.
 Useful for mitigating reflection attacks.

-## `api-readonly`
+## `api`
 * Boolean
 * Default: no
-* Available since: 3.4
+* Available since: 4.0

-Disallow data modification through the json API when set.
+Enable/disable the [REST API](../httpapi/README.md).
+Must also enable `webserver` to use the API.

 ## `api-key`
 * String
-* Available since: 3.4.1
+* Available since: 4.0

-api-key REST API Static authentication key (required for API use)
+Static pre-shared authentication key for access to the REST API.

+## `api-readonly`
+* Boolean
+* Default: no
+* Available since: 4.0

+Disallow data modification through the REST API when set.

 ## `cache-ttl`
 * Integer